LeibyteDev/tournament-scoring/README.md

 ## Tournament Scoring Program

-This program is a simple tournament scoring program which was created for a programming assignment, which was integral to secure a Distinction grade for the assignment.
+This program is a simple tournament scoring system program which was created for a programming assignment, which was integral to secure a Distinction grade for the assignment.

 It was written in Python and it uses a Tkinter graphical user interface (GUI).
 It only includes what was required for the assignment, nothing else - it may not be very intuitive or user-friendly and it certainly lacks some features and improvements.